Why You Have Dry Hair and Scalp In The Winter & How To Fix It

 It’s that time of year again!
 We’re bundled up, some of us are shoveling snow, and we’re preparing for the holiday season.
-But in all the hustle and bustle, have you noticed your hair or scalp feeling extra dry lately?
-In this post I’ll talk about dry hair and scalp, as well as how to fix it.
+And in all of the hustle and bustle, you may have noticed that your hair and scalp are feeling extra dry lately.
+In this post I’ll talk about why we experience dry hair and scalp in the wintertime, as well as 7 tricks you can do to fix it!

 ***Since I’m sharing the products that I love to use with you guys, this page includes affiliate links to these products.
 If you take action and purchase a product through clicking one of my links, I’ll make some commission money from it at no extra cost to you.
 This enables me to be able to continue giving you awesome hair tips, so thanks! ***